dingkwang/podcast-transcriber-mcp/README.md

 4. Set up your OpenAI API key in your environment variables.

-5. Add the server configuration to your environment:
+5. For Claude add this to your cluade mcp config file:

 ```json
 {